Royal intermarriage: Inbreeding

 Over time, because of the relatively limited number of potential consorts, the gene pool of many ruling families grew progressively smaller, until all European royalty was related.
 This also resulted in many being descended from a certain person through many lines of descent, such as the numerous European royalty descended from Queen Victoria of the United Kingdom or King Christian IX of Denmark.
-The House of Habsburg was infamous for inbreeding, with the Habsburg lip cited as an ill effect, although no genetic evidence has proved the allegation.
-The closely related houses of Habsburg, Bourbon, Braganza and Wittelsbach also engaged in first-cousin unions frequently and in double-cousin and uncle-niece marriages occasionally.

-When Francis II, Holy Roman Emperor married Maria Theresa of Naples and Sicily in 1790, they were double first cousins having the same set of grandparents.
-Francis became the first Emperor of Austria in 1804 and dissolved the Holy Roman Empire in 1806.
-All later Emperors of Austria and heads of the House of Habsburg were descendants of this union.
+As a result, royal intermarriages became consanguine marriages, which lead to both new health issues arising and existing ones being compounded.

 Examples of incestuous marriages and the impact of inbreeding on royal families include: